ipkevin/John-Wick-Blackjack-Game/README.md

 This is WIP!
 Eventually, Blackjack Builder will allow anyone to easily create and deploy their own Blackjack games with minimal new development needed.

-### Play Online Without Compiling
+### Play Online

-No need to download any code or compile anything.
-Just visit the site in your browser to begin playing: https://johnwickblackjack.netlify.app/ (Works on mobile, too)
+Just visit this site in your browser to begin playing: https://johnwickblackjack.netlify.app/ (Works on mobile, too)

 ### Screenshots